qmk/qmk_firmware/keyboards/ymdk_bface/keymaps/default/readme.md

 Standard ANSI 60% Layout.

-GESC for ESC key.
+- GESC for ESC key.
-has an FN layer with media and navigation controls. has a CAPS LOCK layer (when held down) that has arrows mapped to IJKL keys.
+- FN layer with media and navigation controls.
+- CAPS LOCK layer (when held down) that has arrows mapped to IJKL keys.